- It is used to treat phenylketonuria (PKU).

 - If mixing the tablets, mix with 1/2 to 1 cup (4 to 8 ounces) of water or apple juice.
-Have your child drink within 15 minutes of mixing.
+Drink within 15 minutes of mixing.
 It may take a few minutes for the tablets to melt.
 You may stir or crush the tablets to help the tablets melt faster.
-Rinse glass with more juice or water and have your child drink.
+Rinse glass with more juice or water and drink.

 - This drug may not melt all the way.
 You may see small pieces floating on the top of the water or apple juice.
 This is normal and safe to swallow.

 - Empty packet in 1/2 to 1 cup (4 to 8 ounces) of water or apple juice.
-Mix well and have your child drink within 30 minutes of mixing.
+Mix well and drink within 30 minutes of mixing.